-Beard Care: Tips and Tricks to Keep Your Mane in Check
+Beard Care: Tips & Tricks to Keep Your Mane in Check

 The acceptability of facial hair has varied throughout time and culture, and even when it’s acceptable, appropriate beard care is typically required.
 Luckily for the manliest of men, we’re at a moment when beards signify virility, style and overall masculinity.
 Of course, it all comes down to those two magic words: ‘beard care.’

 Of course, many guys don’t even attempt to grow a beard because it gets so unruly.
 They just fail to understand how having this piece of amazingness on their faces can work.
 If you’re one of those people, you couldn’t be more wrong.
 No one’s facial hair looks perfect the moment they wake up.
 By utilizing these beard care tips, you can keep your mane in check while looking awesome.

 We were taught from an early age that washing and conditioning our hair is a necessary task to look presentable.
 This is certainly a good lesson to go by, but there are far too many guys who think they can apply the same rules to their beards.
 While washing and conditioning are both essential for appropriate beard care, the techniques you use on your dome shouldn’t be co-opted for facial hair.